opnsense/docs/source/manual/opnsense_tools.rst

 Example 2:
 ----------
 You need a special feature for a plugin and ask in Github for it.
-A developer adds it and ask you to install the patch df45fda for testing.
+A developer adds it and ask you to install the patch 699f1f2 for testing.
+The full link to it would be https://github.com/opnsense/plugins/commit/699f1f28a33ce0122fa0e2f5e6e1f48eb3c4f074

 # opnsense-patch -c plugins df45fda